 when it comes to breaking bad habits, the general rule is that the longer you’ve indulged a bad habit, the harder it is to break. this makes sense on a neurological level, as your brain strengthens the neuronal sequence responsible for a habit every time you do it.

 so no matter what the self-help gurus tell you, you’re not going to feel like you broke a 15-year smoking habit in 21 days.
 Dr. Timothy Pychyl offers a more reasonable six-month minimum, qualified by the usual variables: your motivation, your environment, and your thinking process.

 on the other hand, the fact that the human brain responds so flexibly to things like motivational and environmental factors means that you can hack the process somewhat.

 just like social and economic factors helped children pass the marshmallow test, you can harness the power of your environment to help you pass your own “habit tests” again and again. it means taking a holistic approach to establishing positive habits and breaking bad ones.

 - change the environment. this isn’t always possible, but if you can do it, you should. the human brain has tribal tendencies, and if you are surrounded by people who engage in certain behaviors, you will subconsciously reinforce habits that support those behaviors.

-- find an accountability partner. holding yourself accountable to someone is one of the most powerful motivators around. not only does accountability reinforce positive habits, but it reinforces a key concept that will help you through the world of cravings and urges – that you’re not in it alone.
+- find an accountability partner. holding yourself accountable to someone is one of the most powerful motivators around. not only does accountability reinforce positive habits, but it also reinforces a key concept that will help you through the world of cravings and urges: you’re not in it alone.

 - establish new patterns of behavior. habits are essentially individual steps in our larger-scale patterns of behavior. trying to remove one step is confusing and difficult. establishing a brand-new pattern that achieves the same result is much easier to accomplish, and gives you the opportunity to skip out on bad habits along the way.